gmcnaughton/findhdr/README.md

 # Find Hdr

-This repository contains a tool for finding HDR images in directories containing a mix of HDR and non-HDR images (such as imported photos from a digital camerap).
+`findhdr` is a command-line tool for finding HDR source images in directories with a mix of HDR and non-HDR photos (such as your digital camera import after a vacation).

-Images are considered part of an HDR if a series of images exist with contiguous file names (*IMG_0001.jpg, IMG_0002.jpg, IMG_003.jpg*) and identical dimensions (*1024x768*), but different exposure bias values (*+2/-2/0*).
+Images are considered HDR sources if they have contiguous file names (*IMG_0001.JPG, IMG_0002.JPG, IMG_003.JPG*), identical dimensions (*5184 x 3456*), and unique exposure bias values (*2/1, -2/1, 0/1*).
+This indicates a burst of images taken using auto exposure bracketing (AEB).

-Images found by `findhdr` can be linked into a target folder, to prepare for batch processing by [Photomatix](https://www.hdrsoft.com/).
+Images found by `findhdr` can be linked into a target folder, in preparation for batch processing by [Photomatix](https://www.hdrsoft.com/).

 ### Installation